nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/chocolate_mug_cake.md

 Mug cakes tend to be dry, this one succeeds at being reasonably moist and tasting like...
 Chocapic breakfast cereals?

-## Ingredients (1 large[^mug] mug)
+## Ingredients (1 large mug)

 * 30 grams salted butter
+* 50 grams sugar
+* 15 ml olive oil[^oil]
 * 1 large egg
-* 50 grams sugar
 * 12 grams unsweetened cocoa powder
-* 15 ml olive oil[^oil]
 * 1 teaspoon vanilla extract
 * 45 ml milk
 * 30 grams flour
 * 1 gram baking powder

-[^mug]: You could also do two smaller coffee-cups worth of cake, in which case you will want to reduce the baking time.

 [^oil]: This, and limiting the time in the microwave, is the secret to a moist cake.

 ## Preparation

-* melt the butter in your mug
+* melt the butter in your mug[^mug]
 * whisk together the melted butter, sugar, oil, egg, cocoa, and vanilla until smooth
 * add milk and whisk until combined
 * add flour and baking powder, folding gently until you no longer see dry flour (don't overmix)

+[^mug]: You could also do two smaller coffee-cups worth of cake, in which case you will want to reduce the baking time.

 ## Cooking